 Lead Scotland is a voluntary organisation set up to widen access to learning for disabled young people and adults and carers across Scotland.

 MyPlus Students has information and advice for disabled students and graduates who are applying for jobs and going through the recruitment process.

-The Royal National Institute for the Blind website has information to help you get a new job, retain your current one and know your rights in the workplace.
+The Royal National Institute for the Blind website has information to help you get a new job, retain your current one and advice about employment issues.

 The Centre for Mental Health aims to help to create a society in which people with mental health problems enjoy equal chances in life.
 The website contains a useful section on employment and mental health.

 The Shaw Trust is a national charity which supports disabled and disadvantaged people to prepare for work, find jobs and live more independently.
 It offers a service for students and graduates with disabilities, dyslexia or a specific learning difficulty.
 They work in partnership with top employers to offer a variety of opportunities within a range of sectors.

 The Association of Disabled Professionals provides employment advice and peer support to disabled people.
 Members also give advice based on their particular employment experience.

 British Dyslexia Association provides careers advice and how to get a graduate job when you have dyslexia.